Chapter 28: The Barnard's star confirms the TYCHOS

 "The binary hypothesis accounts very well for the first stage of metamorphosis of a dying star.
 As the companion pulls dust and gases away from the primary star, they do not immediately get sucked into the companion, but form a swirling disk of material known as an accretion disk in the orbital plane of the companion.
 That accretion disk is the potter's wheel". (...)
 "New and innovative telescopes have revealed that some red giants are surrounded by spiral structures and accretion disks before they turn into planetary nebulae – just as expected if there were a second star pulling material off the red giant.
 In a couple of cases, astronomers may have even spotted the companion star itself."

-Note that the above BBC article credits this observational discovery to "new and innovative telescopes" - with no mention whatsoever to any of those supposed, multi-billion-dollar orbiting 'space telescopes'.
-Their own description of the below image goes: "a mid-infrared image easily distinguishes the dying star at the nebula's centre (red) from its companion star (blue)".
-Yet, their caption for that same image says: "Nasa's new James Webb Space Telescope has revealed extraordinary details in the Southern Ring Nebula (Credit: Nasa/ESA/CSA/STSCI)" In any event, and regardless whether the below image was captured from a 'space telescope' or - more likely - from a large ground-based observatory, this all adds up to further evidence that ALL the stars in our skies are - in all likelihood - locked in double / or multiple binary systems.
+BBC’s own caption for the above image reads: “A mid-infrared image easily distinguishes the dying star at the nebula’s centre (red) from its companion star (blue)”.
+Yet, the embedded caption for the same image says: “NASA’s new James Webb Space Telescope has revealed extraordinary details in the Southern Ring Nebula (Credit: Nasa/ESA/CSA/STSCI)”.
+Regardless of whether the image was captured from a ‘space telescope’ or from a large ground-based observatory, it corroborates the contention that all stars are part of binary or multiple systems.